BUILD YOUR FUTURE, WHILE PROTECTING THEIRS.

-2. Provides recommendations on actuarial matters such as pricing, reserving, or modeling.
+2. Assists in providing recommendations on actuarial matters such as pricing, reserving, or modeling.

-3. Works on assigned projects of an actuarial nature with some input from other actuarial team members.
+3. Works on assigned projects of an actuarial nature under direction of more experienced actuarial team members.
 Completes research, ensures accuracy of calculations and analyses, and meets project deadlines.

 4. Extracts, organizes, and validates data in support of actuarial analysis.

-5. Develops management reports that are used to monitor performance, behavior, and results of company goals and objectives.
+5. Assists in developing management reports that are used to monitor performance, behavior, and results of company goals and objectives.

-6. Builds upon foundational knowledge of generally accepted actuarial methods and increases knowledge and experience with relevant tools and technologies.
+6. Develops and expands knowledge of generally accepted actuarial methods along with relevant tools and technologies.

 8. Travels occasionally in order to participate in special assignments, training, and/or travel between office locations.